ananddasani/Java-Practice-Course/CONTRIBUTING.md

 - Issues would be tagged as Easy, Medium, Hard.
 Scores would be assigned on the difficulty of Issue you solve.
 - Code would be reviewed by Mentors before they are merged.
 Every PR requires 3 Reviews.
 - No person can take up more than 2 Issues at a single point of time.

+## Refrence

+This CONTRIBUTING file is refrenced from the [NeoAlgo](https://github.com/TesseractCoding/NeoAlgo/blob/master/CONTRIBUTING.md)